dsavransky/grading/documentation/usage.rst

 #.
 Click the 'Generate Token' button under API
 #.
 This page also lists all other IDs you need to know

-You will need to enter this token the first time you run :py:meth:`cornellGrading.cornellGrading.setupQualtrics`.
+You will need to enter this token the first time you run :py:func:`~cornellGrading.cornellGrading.setupQualtrics`

 .. note::